 What is CLASP?

-With the generous funding of an anonymous donor,the URJ has created over 25 CLASP partnerships with congregations to create full time youth professional positions that spend their academic year with the congregation and their summer with camp.
-Building on the foundation of the URJ Service Corps program that brought camp counselors in to congregations for 5 hours a week, this initiative creates full time positions which will have a deeper and more meaningful impact on camp and congregation alike.
+With the generous funding of an anonymous donor in partnership with URJ camps and Reform congregations, the URJ has created CLASP partnerships with congregations all over the country to create youth professional positions that spend their academic year with the congregation and their summer with camp.
+Building on the foundation of the URJ Service Corps program that brought camp counselors in to congregations for 5 hours a week, this initiative creates positions which will have a deeper and more meaningful impact on camp and congregation alike.

 What do CLASP Fellows Do?